microsoft/ScottishSummit24-Pipelines/lab4/README.md

 ## End of labs

 This is the end of lab 4.
-Select page 5 below to move to the next lab.
+[Go to lab 5](../lab5/README.md) to continue.